WeWeb and Claude Code are both AI-powered platforms that you can use to build web apps.

 Cons:

-Claude Code gives you full flexibility by outputting source code you can deploy anywhere, but hosting and infrastructure remain entirely in the developer’s hands.
+Claude Code gives you full flexibility by outputting source code you can deploy anywhere, but hosting and infrastructure remain entirely in the developer’s hands, which can be daunting and a security liability for non-professionals.

 WeWeb